-And likely, a couple of articles are targeting the same keywords and are not optimized for the conversion journey.
+And likely, a couple of articles target the same keywords and are not optimized for the conversion journey.

 First of all, 300-word articles have never been enough to explain a topic comprehensively.
 While it’s not a strict metric for Google, you can be sure that your time-on-page stats aren’t going to be that great and you’ll have visitors bouncing around to blogs with more information.